fabioruggiero/shrink-it/README.md

 git clone https://github.com/fabioruggiero/angular-shortener.git
 ```

-move to the local shrink-it directory and run from the command line:
+move to the local angular-shortener directory and run from the command line:

 ```
 vertx run app.js